 Customer feedback, fresh and rare produce, all of our lovely suppliers and friends I’ve made along the way.
 They all contribute to keeping me passionate about the industry that I love.

 One of Australia’s leading chefs, Danielle Alvarez is the mastermind behind the farm-to-table dining on offer at two-hatted Fred’s in Sydney, New South Wales.
 What’s great about Fred’s is that diners can see Alvarez in full cooking mode thanks to the restaurant’s open kitchen.

 Head chef at one-hatted ARC Dining in Brisbane, Queensland, Alanna Sapwell is proving both a leader in the kitchen and the wider industry.
 Her high-quality cooking is all about fresh flavours and sustainability.

 Jo Barrett is establishing herself as one of Australia’s most exciting talents right now and is co-executive chef at Oakridge Winery’s one-hatted restaurant in Yarra Valley, Victoria.
 Harbouring culinary talent in many ways, her pastries are particularly on point.

 Awarded 2019 Chef of the Year by The West Australian Good Food Guide, Melissa Palinkas is a prime example of a dedicated and passionate professional.
-She’s head chef and co-owner at one-hatted Young George in Perth, and shows a mastery in house-made charcuterie, among other talents.
+She’s head chef and co-owner at one-hatted Young George and executive chef at Ethos Deli, both in Perth.
+Palinkas shows a particular mastery in house-made charcuterie, among many other talents.

 One-hatted Salopian Inn is all about celebrating the regional produce of wider McLaren Vale in South Australia, with head chef Karena Armstrong taking pride in cooking delicious Asian fusion cuisine driven by only local and seasonal ingredients.
 She’s not only passionate, but also immensely creative.